-Last year’s Google doodle was considered controversial by some as it didn’t include an American flag (although, to be fair, it was not the only company to lack one).
+Let’s mention Google’s doodle.
+It was considered controversial by some as it didn’t include an American flag.
+Although, to be fair, it was not the only company to lack one.
 However, it did have plenty of red white and blue as well as showcasing some of the States’ most famous landmarks.

-Yahoo went all out last year, having an elaborate animated Flash logo (which can be viewed in full here).
+Yahoo went all out last year, having an elaborate animated Flash logo.

 Ask.com went for a very traditional offering, replete with fireworks, landmarks and flags aplenty.

-Squidoo released a suitably celebratory red, white and blue lens theme called Patriotic this year; it also incorporates both stars and stripes!
+Squidoo released a suitably celebratory red, white and blue lens theme called Patriotic this year.
+Furthermore it also incorporates both stars and stripes!